hobbes7878/data-driven-journalism/week-4---feb-8.md

 | Men    | 5'9"   | 196    |
 | Women  | 5'4"   | 166.2  |

+Notice how this data has all the values of each variable in a single column.
+For example, all the values for Height are in the second column.
+The UNTIDY data, on the other hand, has values for Height across two columns.

 #### How to spot untidy data
 Watch out for data tables that aren't "square" or that you can't read left-to-right.